daniel1820815/daniel1820815.github.io/_drafts/cicd-part2.md

 {: style="text-align: justify" }

 There are more Docker Compose key features and uses cases.
 If you would like to dive deeper into it, I highly recommend taking a look at the documentation pages which are very good written and designed in my opinion.
 Start with [Docker Compose overview](https://docs.docker.com/compose/){:target="_blank"} and take it from there.
 Let's take a look now at the Docker Compose file for the Gitlab setup.

+## Docker Compose file

+The Docker Compose file is used to configure your Docker application's services, networks, volumes, and more.
+The default file name in your working directory is *compose.yaml* or *compose.yml*, but also *docker-compose.yaml* and *docker-compose.yml* are supported for backwards compatibility of earlier versions.

 explain docker compose file
 version